mrsahin101/Fundamentals_of_Programming_Csharp/Chapter3_Operators_Expressions/Notes.md

 #### Operator "is"
 - The "is" operator is used to check whether object is compatible with given type.
 Basicly **checking object type**

+#### Operator "??"
+- This operator is similiar to conditional operator **?:**.
+The difference is that it is placed between two operands and returns the left operand only if it is value not null, otherwise it returns the right operand.

+### Type Conversion and Casting
+- When we want to do operation